knelli2/spectre/docs/DevGuide/Parallelization.md

 aliases `inbox_tags`.
 This collection represents data received from other chares using the `receive_data` function.

-Iterable actions can request that the algorithm be paused or halted for the current phase, and control which action in the current PDAL will be executed next.
+Iterable actions can request that the algorithm be paused or terminated for the current phase, and control which action in the current PDAL will be executed next.
 This is all done via the return value from the `apply` function.
 The `apply` function for iterable actions must